 Wearing loose workwear or slippery shoes often leads to trips, falls and many other workplace injuries and financial losses.

 However, the most precious gem you can lose is your life, so it’s critical that you raise your workplace safety awareness.
-Check out Alsco’s professional advice on how to improve your safety culture.

 Still, if a workplace emergency happens, make sure you’re ready to put your first aid knowledge into practice and save your co-workers’ lives with your prompt reaction.
 Here’s a quick reminder just in case.